commercialhaskell/stack/doc/GUIDE.md

 which contains the libraries and executables specified in the snapshot itself.
 Finally, GHC itself ships with a number of libraries and executables, which forms the *global* database.
-To get a quick idea of this, we can look at the output of the `ghc-pkg list` command in our helloworld project:
+To get a quick idea of this, we can look at the output of the `stack exec ghc-pkg list` command in our helloworld project:

 ```
 /home/michael/.stack/programs/x86_64-linux/ghc-7.10.2/lib/ghc-7.10.2/package.conf.d